EberlyODL/heympbook/the_crooke_s_tube.md

 Interestingly, early experimentalist found that if the electric potential difference between anode and cathode was large enough (and if the vacuum was good enough), a beam of green light was emitted from the cathode.
 The beam could be collimated to be circular as shown in Fig "Schematic".
 If an object was placed in front the beam, the object would cast a shadow (see the cross in Fig "Crookes Tube).

 This was a big mystery at the time.
-At the end of the 20<sup>th</sup> century, doing experiments with Crook's tubes was the hottest topic in physics.
+At the end of the 19<sup>th</sup> century, doing experiments with Crooke's tubes was the hottest topic in physics.

 We could do a whole class just on this time period of physics!
 Among the physics discoveries made with the tubes were the following two important ones.